davecheney/gophercon2018-performance-tuning-workshop/0-welcome/introduction.md

-# The past and future of Microprocessors
+# The past and future of Microprocessor performance

 I want to start today with a short lecture on how I think about the history of the evolution of computers and why I think writing high performance software is important .